Darksang/software-renderer/README.md

 **Windows**.
 After the executable is generated, copy *SDL2.dll* from *lib/sdl2/* (32 or 64 bits) to where the executable is.

+Copy all folders from *assets* folders to where the executable is.

 # Libraries Used

 - [SDL2](https://www.libsdl.org/)